–Can there be any scarier phrase in all of public policy and management than “designing leadership”?

 - Leadership looks more and more to be the unexplained variance after politics, dollars and jerks explain most of what is going on anyway. . .

 So the fault-filled save-all of “designing” is shackled to the fault-filled catch-all of “leadership.”
-If we’re lucky, the contortionists will win the fight to be their own worst enemy.
+At this rate, the contortionists will win the fight to be their own worst enemy.

 –The promise to rid policy design of its flaws, or to ensure policy governs implementation on the ground, is an example of the magician’s misdirection.
 By drawing our attention to the problem of better policy design, we miss the fact that such design has always been a weak guide to policy management; and that policy implementation is where much of that management has to take place.
 The farmer plowing the field in the Brueghel painting was right in not attending to Icarus, all hubris, crashing into and flailing about in the sea behind.